Bearded Seal

 Pups

-Pups are born on the ice, either on pack ice or on small floes of annual sea ice (Hindell et al. 2012).
-In Svalbard, bearded seals have also been seen to use loose pieces of glacier ice for birthing and nursing when sea ice is not available (Lydersen et al. 2014).
-Pupping occurs from late March to mid-May, with births occurring later in the year in the northern parts of the range.
-Peak pupping in Svalbard happens in early May, although newborn pups can occur there as late as August (Gjertz et al. 2000).
+Bearded seal pups are born on sea ice, either on pack ice or small floes of annual sea ice (Kovacs et al., 1996).
+In Svalbard, females have also been observed using loose pieces of glacier ice for birthing and nursing when sea ice is not available (Lydersen et al., 2014).
+Pupping occurs from late March to mid-May across most of the species’ range, with peak pupping in Svalbard taking place in early May.

 Pup behaviour